nbronson/ccstm/doc/exceptions.md

 will be rolled back.
 The exception will be rethrown after rollback or commit is complete; the remaining callbacks and handlers will be invoked.
 If more than one exception is caught only one of them will be rethrown.
+If an exception occurs after a decision to commit, it will be passed to `Txn.handlePostDecisionException` and the transaction will still be committed.

 ## Internally thrown exceptions subclass `RollbackError`